Cosm0dust/GithubSearch/README.md

-# Github search of the repositories.
-Stack: react-toolkit, rtkQuery, TypeScript
+# Search search of the Github  profiles using Github API.
+Stack used: react-toolkit, rtkQuery, TypeScript, Tailwind

 # Getting Started with Create React App